siefkenj/LinearAlgebra/README.md

-# MultivariableCalculus
+# LinearAlgebra
-A textbook for multivariable calculus
+A textbook for Linear Algebra

 ## Compiling

 This textbook is compiled with

     cd src/
-    xelatex -shell-escape MultivariableCalculus.tex
+    xelatex -shell-escape LinearAlgebra.tex
-    xelatex -shell-escape MultivariableCalculus.tex
+    xelatex -shell-escape LinearAlgebra.tex

 Note that to get the index to appear, you must compile the document twice.
 Alternatively, if you have `arara` installed you can run

     cd src/
-    arara MultivariableCalculus
+    arara LinearAlgebra

-_Multivariable Calculus_ relies heavily on the `tikz` and `pgfplots` package for LaTeX, so make sure you have it installed.
+_Linear Algebra_ relies heavily on the `tikz` and `pgfplots` package for LaTeX, so make sure you have it installed.

 ##Exercises